From Honolulu, HI

 2018 - 2020 Domestic Water Usage and Sanitation Systems in Indian Villages

-•Worked with Professor Amos Winter to identify areas of opportunity for technological innovation in Indian sanitation.
+•Worked with Professor Amos Winter in the GEAR Lab at MIT to identify areas of opportunity for technological innovation in Indian sanitation.

 •Developed a framework to assess fitness of current solutions against adequate service requirements through technoeconomic and multi-criteria analyses.